10 Vet School Interview Questions & How To Answer Them

 Be prepared and dress appropriately.
 How you present yourself is key!

-3. How Long is a Vet School Interview?
+3. How Long Is a Vet School Interview?

 It all depends on how many questions you are asked and how long you take to answer them.
 On average, interviews will probably take about an hour or so.